This is a POSTSCRIPT (in Bold print) that has been added ahead of this story, on July, 14th, 2018.

 I found only one spot to create a camp among the steep rocky ground.
 It looked as if it had previously been a buck bed so, I kicked-out the remaining rocks and settled in for an evening of glassing.
 The huge boulder resting in repose, uphill of me kinda freaked me out, as the recent story of Aron Ralston trapped by a rock and cutting his forearm off was a poignant reminder of the power of nature and hunting alone.

 And boy the views!
 At 9,000' it is amazing what you can see--three other states!

 And, as sunset came and went, no bucks.
 In fact--no deer as far as the eye could see!

 So, with the new morning sunrise, more glassing and few deer and few bucks--not good.

-It appeared as the morning rolled on, that camp would need to be moved for Friday.
+It appeared as the morning rolled on, that camp would need to be moved for Friday--the day before the opener.
 And, the need to find some new ground, or back to the start of the adventure where my vehicle was parked, and come up with perhaps, a whole new plan.

 So, with my "house on my back".
 I moved to three other remote areas and I could only find antelope.
 Yes, antelope--at 9,000'.
 It was apparent that the deer had moved to better ground and the antelope were enjoying these Indian-Summer days.
 Nights were 50 degrees at 8,000'-9,000'.